overwolf/overwolf.github.io/docs/status/all.md

 It is highly recommended to communicate errors and warnings to your app users.
 You can easily do that by using the Overwolf API.
 [Read all the info here](../topics/howto-check-events-status-from-app).

-Past services interruptions log can be found [here](past-incidents).

 <div id="gameEventsStatus">
   <script type="text/jsx" src="/jsx/gameEventsStatus.jsx"></script>
 </div>